 About Joanna

-Joanna grew up in North London and studied cello in London and Moscow.
+Joanna studied cello in London and Moscow.
 At her Wigmore Hall debut the Daily Telegraph noted her “ardently responsive style” but it was while working as principal cellist of the Scottish Baroque Ensemble that Joanna realised how much she loved string orchestral music.
-This resulted in her forming Peterborough String Orchestra in 1983, and under her artistic directorship the orchestra received excellent national reviews.
+This resulted in her forming Peterborough String Orchestra in 1983.
+Under her artistic directorship the orchestra received excellent national reviews.

 Joanna loves reading and has worked as a journalist and magazine editor.
 But in 2011 she returned to music and played with a violinist who encouraged her to arrange repertoire.
-This gradually gave her the confidence to start composing, and she is delighted to be writing original music at this stage of her life.
-Here’s her interview on Radio Cambridge’s Women Making Waves.
+This, alongside teaching herself to play by ear and improvise, eventually gave her the confidence to start composing, and she first sent music to publishers in 2021.